 The only detailed study of this line in late type stars is by Vaughan and Zirin (1968) who used an image converter at the coude spectrograph of the 200-inch telescope.
 The survey covered the spectral domain F0 to M5, and most stars chosen were ones known to have chromospheres from K line measures.
-The line has commonly equivalent widths in the range below 200 m^{}A. It is seen easily in @ rad K stars with maximum intensities between G2 and K1.
-These is no slose correlation between 10830°A behaviour and K line intensity.
-While maximum 10830°A intensities are seen in stars that have strong K emission, there is much scatter in a plot of the two line intensities.
-The helium line widths also have no dependence on luminosity as in the case of ionized calcium.
+The line has commonly equivalent widths in the range below 200 m[•]A. It is seen easily in G and K stars with maximum intensities between G2 and K1.
+There is no close correlation between 10830°A behaviour and K line intensity.
+While maximum 10830°A intensities are seen in stars that have strong K. emission, there is much scatter in a plot of the two line intensities.
+The belium line widths also have no dependence on luminosity as in the case of ionized calcium.
 The absorbing or emitting material in 10830°A seems to be distributed heterogeneously in the form of clouds of different dimensions distributed over the surface.
 In the sun, plages which show up the line in absorption are localized to active regions which have a patchy distribution.
 A similar situation seems to prevail in the case of the stars.
 A basic clue to this reasoning comes from the line widths, which if interpreted as due to thermal Doppler broadening would need temperatures of 105° K; hence the broadening must be due to macroscopic motions.
 In the sun, moving jets of matter (spicules) produce the line.

-The ratio of optical depths between 10830°A and 5876°A is about 10 or greater for G or K stars.
-Hence hot chromospheric domains are best revealed in these stars by 10830°A. As we go to earlier spectral types is ratio becomes much less.
-The D_3 line is then a better indic i for detection.
+The ratio of optical depths between $10830^{\circ}A$ and $5876^{\circ}A$ is about 10 or greater for G or K stars.
+Hence hot chromospheric domains are best revealed in these stars by $10830^{\circ}A$.
+As we go to earlier spectral types this ratio becomes much less.
+The D3 line is then a better indiction for detection.